 The original Iwakuni-jō was built by Hiroie, the first of the Kikkawa lords, between 1603 and 1608.
 Just seven years later, the Tokugawa shogunate passed a law limiting the number of castles daimyō were allowed to build, and the castle at Iwakuni was demolished.
 It was rebuilt not far from its original setting in 1960.
-There is nothing much of interest inside, but there are good views from the hilltop setting.
+Inside there is a small museum of samurai swords and armour, and good views from the hilltop setting.

-You can get to the castle by cable car (one-way/return ¥320/550 or combination ticket including castle and bridge return ¥940, every 20 minutes), or you can walk up to the castle among the greenery and birdlife on a pathway that leads up from the west side of the park.
-The walk takes about 45 minutes.
+You can get to the castle by cable car (one-way/return ¥320/550; combination return ticket including castle and bridge ¥940; every 20 minutes), or walk up among greenery and bird life on a pathway from the west side of the park.
+The steep walk takes about 45 minutes.